 The modern “head-forward and shoulders rolled-forward” posture is often to blame.
 It strains and weakness the muscles of the upper back and the back of the neck, while tightening the muscles of the chest and front of the neck.

-Even though emotional tension can be held anywhere in the body, many individuals tend to carry it in the muscles of the neck and shoulders.
+The emotional state linked with tension headaches is as the name implies: tense, uptight or stressed.
+Even though emotional tension can be held anywhere in the body, most individuals seem to carry it in the muscles of the neck and shoulders.

-When poor posture and/or emotional tension are the culprits of muscular tension in the neck and shoulders, little painful knots called “trigger points” can develop in these muscles.
-Trigger points in the muscles of the neck and shoulders can refer pain to different areas of the head when they become activated.
+When poor posture and/or emotional tension are causing muscle tension in the neck and shoulders, little painful knots called “trigger points” can develop in the affected muscles.
+Trigger points in the neck and shoulder muscles can refer pain to the head.
+This pain is often described as a tension headache.

 Trigger points in Upper Trapezius muscles (Upper Traps), the big muscles at the top of the shoulders can cause severe tension headaches that are felt in the temple or behind the eye.
 These headaches are typically triggered by neck tension and emotional stress, and when severe can be accompanied by nausea.